-- 1. Consider a memory device with a single read/write port and N internal memory banks.
-Each memory bank operates at 1/N rate compared to the read/write port operating speed.
-The internal data bus connecting the memory banks and input/output port is non-blocking. - In each time-slot (time-slot = the time it takes to complete a memory operation at the operating speed of read/write port) a single memory operation is initiated with probability p.
-The operations are uniformly distributed, i.e., the probability that a memory operation is destined to any memory bank is 1/N. - (a) What is the probability that k memory operations are destined to a particular memory bank in N time-slots? - (b) What is the probability that more than one memory operation is destined to a particular memory bank in N time-slots? - 2.
+1. Consider a memory device with a single read/write port and N internal memory banks.
+Each memory bank operates at 1/N rate compared to the read/write port operating speed (this means that the memory operations are pipelined, i.e., there is up to N concurrent memory ops and each op takes N cycles to complete).
+The internal data bus connecting the memory banks and input/output port is non-blocking.

+At each time-slot (time-slot = the time it takes to complete a memory operation at the operating speed of read/write port) a single memory operation is initiated with probability p.
+The operations are uniformly distributed, i.e., the probability that a memory operation is destined to any memory bank is 1/N.

+- (a) What is the probability that k memory operations are destined to a particular memory bank in N time-slots? - (b) What is the probability that more than one memory operation is destined to a particular memory bank in N time-slots? - 2.
 Consider the same memory device as in the previous task.
-Assume that a blocked memory operation stalls the processing unit using the memory device, that is, blocked operations can be considered lost. - (a) In the case that there is no buffering, only one of the memory operations in a specific memory bank can processed while others are blocked.
+Assume that a blocked memory operation stalls the processing unit using the memory device, that is, blocked operations can be considered lost (that is, there is no queueing). - (a) In the case that there is no buffering, only one of the memory operations in a specific memory bank can processed while others are blocked.
 What is the average number of blocked operations?
-Give an example for N=8 at full load (p=1). - (b) Blocking probability can be reduced by speeding up the memory banks or increasing their number.
-How many memory operations a memory bank should accept during N time-slots to keep the average number of blocked memory operations due to memory bank blocking below 10^{-2} when N=8 and p=0.85?
-How many memory banks operating at the original speed is required to fulfill the same blocking limit?
+Give an example for N = 8 at full load (p = 1). - (b) Blocking probability can be reduced by speeding up the memory banks or increasing their number.
+How many memory operations a memory bank should accept during N time-slots to keep the average number of blocked memory operations due to memory bank blocking below 10^{-2} when N = 8 and p = 0.85?
+How many memory banks operating at the original speed is required to fulfill the same blocking limit? - 3.
+Describe - (a) The structure and fields of an Ethernet frame - (b) New options to the frame structure provided by Gigabit Ethernet - (c) The structure and fields of ATM cell - (d) The structure and fields of ATM AAL5 frame